1999shaswat/a-star/README.md

-# Visualizing a-star
+# Visualizing A-Star
-This project helps visualize the working of A-Star algorithm.
+This project demonstrates the working of A-Star algorithm.

 [Wiki Link for A-Star Algorithm](https://en.wikipedia.org/wiki/A*_search_algorithm)